 Susie Olson-Corgan is a children’s health activist and a stay-at-home mom of one.
 She lives with her family in Seattle, Washington.

 Website and accompanying Facebook page that connects parents and grandparents whose children have been over-exposed to toxins to each other.
 On the site you’ll find hundreds of stories of children injured by vaccines or other medically sanctioned health interventions.
-Their blog is updated regularly by a group of hardworking volunteers.
+A group of hardworking volunteers updates the blog regularly.
 It contains a wealth of information about autism, SPD, PANS, and more.
 TMR helped Susie’s family learn how to access information and connected her with other parents.
 It was one of the founders of TMR, Alison McNeil, who first explained to me (Jennifer) how vaccines and Tylenol cause autism.

 Movement created to stand up for children who are the victims of medical injury and environmental toxins.
 Our sick kids are canaries in the coal mine.
 This group also informs readers about legislation that could impact your family.